 Appeal a decision by Criminal Injuries Compensation Program Appeal decision by the Division of Claims and Risk Management

-The Tennessee Claims Commission is the Tribunal (Court) that decides the claims that are either transferred from Treasury's Division of Claims and Risk Management, or when the Claimant wishes to appeal a decision made by Treasury's Division of Claims and Risk Management.
+The Tennessee Claims Commission is the Tribunal (Court) that decides the claims that are either transferred or appealed from Treasury's Division of Claims and Risk Management.

 The Claims Commission has jurisdiction over the following types of claims: